 Is it a bird?
 Is it a plane?
 Is it another wrapping gown?
-Well, yes, it is.
+Yes, it is!
 It’s the Fitting and Proper Chintz Banyan!

-The previous year I had sewn a Robe a la Francaise from an Ikea duvet cover that was so tightly woven it was difficult to get a needle through the fabric, – and I reckoned that another Ikea duvet cover might serve me for what I needed.
+The previous year I had sewn a Robe a la Francaise from an Ikea duvet cover that was so tightly woven it was difficult to get a needle through the fabric, so I reckoned that another Ikea duvet cover might serve me well for masks.

-I found one on ebay that looked about right, but when it arrived, it turned out to be made from a very different fabric, very loose-woven and unsuitable for masks.
-I did, however, have a lot of it.
-Enough in fact, for an 18th Century Man’s Banyan… And the floral print was period.
+I found one on ebay that looked about right, but when it arrived, it turned out to be made from a very different fabric, extremely loose-woven and unsuitable for masks.
+I had a lot of it, though.
+Enough, in fact… for an 18th Century Man’s Banyan.
+And the floral print was period.

 I took the pattern for this chintz banyan from the book Fitting and Proper by Sharon Burnston.
 The original garment was for a man, but I have very wide shoulders and I didn’t have to make any adjustments to the pattern except to shorten the hem!